toastedcornflakes/toastedcornflakes.github.io/articles/avr_getting_started.md

 This concludes the first part of this series.
 Next up: debug printing with an UART.

-This code with a practical Makefile is available on [github](https://github.com/toastedcornflakes/AVR).

 [^1]: If avrdude dies with 'Warning: cannot open USB device: Permission denied', you can either launch it as root (and suffer the consequences) or [write a udev rule](https://andreasrohner.at/posts/Electronics/How-to-fix-device-permissions-for-the-USBasp-programmer/) matching your programmer vendor and device id.